Turnip has a long history of growing, and without doubt is among the most tasty vegetables.

-When cooked, their many flavors are revealed and if freshly picked they don’t even need any peeling.
+When cooked, their many flavors flourish around the palate and if freshly picked they don’t even need any peeling.
 They then melt in the mouth.

-Turnips are also delicious in soups, roots of course, but also leaves which can be made into delicious turnip leaf soup.
+Turnips are also delicious in soups, roots of course, but also leaves which you can blend into delicious turnip leaf soup.

 Smart tip about turnip